brillout/goldpage/docs/readme.template.md

 and the rest is taken care of: Goldpage builds, routes, renders, and serves your pages.

-Goldpage is designed to be easy to use and easy to get started with &mdash;
+Goldpage is designed from the ground up to be easy & flexible.

+**Easy**

+All you need to get started is to define your page config(s), add the Goldpage middleware to your favorite server framework (Express, Koa, Hapi, ...), and add couple of lines to your `package.json`.

-all you need to know to create your first prototype is written in the "Getting Started" and "Usage - Basics" sections.
+And all you need to know to create your first prototype is written in the "Getting Started" and "Usage - Basics" sections.

 **App types**

 Goldpage supports all app types.
-(What are commonly called "SPA", "MPA", "SSR", "static website", etc.)
+(What are commonly denoted as "SPA", "MPA", "SSR", "static website", etc.)
-(So-called "SPA", "MPA", "SSR", "static website", etc.)
-(In case you are familiar with following terms: Goldpages supports SPAs, MPAs, SSR apps, static websites, and more.)

 Switching from one app type to another is easy, which means that you can start writing your app, and, once you have finished a first prototype,